expez/.emacs.d/README.md

 If you find something that is broken--I do not use all parts of this configuration at all times!--you can create an issue and watch me solve your problem like it is my own, because tomorrow it might be.

 ## Usage

 All packages are managed through Emacs' own package manager.
 There are some exceptions, but I try to keep them to a minimum.
-These exceptional packages are managed using the `Rakefile` included in this repository.
-Simply run `rake` in the `.emacs.d` directory and the packages will be installed in the `vendor` folder.

-You can also update the packages managed by the rakefile by issuing the command `sh rake update_packages`.
-If you want to add packages of your own I strongly suggest you use the built-in package manager.
-If you cannot find the packages you want in this manner, modify the rakefile to grab the package you need.
-All files below the `vendor` folder will be automagically loaded.
+These exceptional packages are included in the `site-lisp` folder, either because they weren't available through the package manager or beacuse I wanted to vendor them so I could make minor changes.

-All the customizations, for the various packages, live in files named `init-<package or mode>.el`.
+All the customizations, for the various packages, live in files named `init-<package or mode>.el` in the folder `lisp`.
 Any file matching this pattern will be automagically loaded.
-You can rely on this when installing new packages: add the package to the list of packages to be installed, in the file `init-package.el`, and create your own `init-<something new>.el` file with the appropriate customizations.
+You can rely on this when installing new packages: create your own `init-<something-new>.el` file with a `(require-package 'something-new)` followed by whatever customizations.

 The exception to this rule is the stuff produced by Emacs' customize facilities, they live in the file `customize.el`.

+I recommend you start Emacs using `emacs --daemon` and connect to this daemon using `emacsclient`.

 ## Language support